Doctor insights on:

 - Does drinking seltzer water cause kidney stones?

-- Does creatine cause kidney stones?
+- Does drinking water help prevent kidney stones?

-- Does the hcg diet cause kidney stones?
+- Does milk cause kidney stones?

-- Does ice cream cause kidney stones?
+- Does drinking cause kidney stones?